carneades/carneades-3/doc/manual/browsing.md

-# Browsing, Viewing and Evaluating Arguments
+# Browsing, Visualizing and Evaluating Arguments